 What is painful urination (dysuria)?

-The term “dysuria” refers to any pain or discomfort associated with urination.
-It does not refer to urinary frequency, though disorders of frequency can often be accompanied by dysuria.
+The term “dysuria” refers to any pain or discomfort associated with urination (peeing).
+It does not refer to urinary frequency (how often you go), though disorders of frequency can often be accompanied by dysuria.

 Who experiences painful urination?